 Telescopic Dentures – German Technology New To Australia

-Dr. Florian Mack offers this new denture technology to Australia to all patients in his practice both on the Gold Coast and in Brisbane.
+Dr. Florian Mack offers this new denture technology to Australia to all patients in his practice both in Brisbane or Southport on the Gold Coast.
 This is a really affordable alternative at half the cost to implant dentures or All-on-4.
 Even better, they can be made in a few weeks.

 This fixed but removable telescopic denture allows for ease of cleaning and simplicity of denture repair if required.
 This video below will give you a better understanding of how this denture technology works.